OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 Conventionally this geometry column is named
 ``geom`` (the older PostGIS convention was ``the_geom``).
-This tells PostGIS what kind of geometry each feature has (points, lines, polygons etc), how many dimensions (in this case, if it had 3 or 4 dimensions we would use POINTZ, POINTM, or POINTZM), and the spatial reference system.
+This tells PostGIS what kind of geometry each feature has (points, lines, polygons etc), how many dimensions (in this case 2, if it had 3 or 4 dimensions we would use POINTZ, POINTM, or POINTZM), and the spatial reference system.
 We used EPSG:4326 coordinates for our cities.